Skip to main content

 Step 4: Due Upon Acceptance to your Program

 Additionally, you are responsible for obtaining travel insurance, and it is strongly recommended that you get coverage under CUNY's CISI policy.
-Please see CUNY's Know Before You Go page for further information about international travel insurance and contact the Education Abroad Office to receive Hunter's sponsor code.
+Please see CUNY's Know Before You Go page for further information.
+You also be able to view instructions on enrolling in insurance via the study abroad portal.

 Step 5: Course Approval and Consortium Agreement